'A hero': Singaporean thanks Thai man who rescued missing father from Hat Yai floods

 “There is no communication on when they will get food,” Ms Tan, a marketing executive, said.

-Mr Tan was due to fly home on Tuesday afternoon and was still trying to find a boat to reach the airport when he spoke to CNA on Monday evening.
+Mr Tan was due to fly home on Tuesday afternoon.
+He was still trying to find a boat to get to the airport when he spoke to CNA on Monday evening.

 “We are all worried.
 We want to go to the airport,” Mr Tan said.

 Ms Tan said she was worried for the group.
-“They really don’t know when they can get out of there,” said Ms Tan.
+“They really don’t know when they can get out of there,” she said.

 RUNNING OUT OF FOOD